Complex powers for cone differential operators and the heat equation on manifolds with conical singularities: The Heat Equation on Manifolds with Conical Singularities

 \end{corollary}

-From the above result we deduce that the more regularity we have for $f$ and $u_{0}$ the better information we obtain concerning the asymptotic behavior of the solution $u$ of \eqref{e1} close to the singularity.
-In the case of homogeneous heat equation, i.e. when $f=0$, we can recover the complete asymptotic expansion of the solution in terms of the local geometry of the cross section $\partial\mathcal{B}$, as we can see from the following result.
+From the above result we deduce that the more regularity we have for $f$ and $u_{0}$ the better information we obtain concerning the asymptotic behavior of the solution $u$ of \eqref{e1} close to $\{0\}\times\partial\mathcal{B}$.
+In the case of homogeneous heat equation, i.e. when $f=0$, we can recover the complete asymptotic expansion of the solution in terms of the local geometry around the singularities, as we can see from the following result.

 \begin{theorem} Let $s\geq0$, $p,q\in(1,\infty)$, $\gamma$ be chosen as in \eqref{choicegg}, $f=0$ and $u_{0}\in \mathcal{H}_{p}^{s,\gamma}(\mathbb{B})$.
 Then, there exists a unique